Gab001-data/Gab001-data/README.md

 👋 Hi, I’m Gabriel Ogih.

-I'm an Experienced data analytics consultant with a demonstrated history of working in computer software and financial industry.
+I'm an experienced data analytics consultant with a demonstrated history of working in computer software and financial industry.
 Skilled in Python, python data manipulation libraries (Pandas, Numpy), matplotlib, seaborn, and SQL.

 I’m interested in Data analysis/science.